Youth Action Fund

 • Advocate for evidence-based policy

-• Support initiatives working on, or, advocating for early intervention
+• Support initiatives working on, or, advocating for prevention, early intervention, and crisis intervention

-• Support initiatives that are informed by youth, families, and communities
+• Support initiatives that are led and informed by Black and/or Indigenous youth with families, and community buy-in

 • FUNDING CRITERIA +